hyunyongjeon/Training_for_StereoRCNN/README.md

                 calib
                 velodyne
 ```
-You can evaluate the 3D detection performance using either our provided model or your trained model.
+You can test the 3D detection performance.
 Set corresponding CUDA_VISIBLE_DEVICES in test.sh, and run
 ```
     ./test.sh